 - Diploma of Hospitality

 - Certificate IV in Business Administration

-Government funded courses are available from TAFE Certificate to Advanced Diploma level.
-In some cases courses will be funded by state government departments (e.g., the Departments of Education in QLD, NSW, and Victoria), while others receive national government funding.
-Online and classroom-based courses are both funded by government.
-You’ll find at least one government funded course in the majority of industries.
+Government funded courses are available from Certificates to Advanced Diploma levels throughout TAFEs Australia-wide.
+In some cases, courses will be funded by state government departments (e.g., the Departments of Education in QLD, NSW, and Victoria), while others receive Federal Government funding.
+Online and classroom-based courses are both funded by the Government in some instances.
+You’ll find at least one government-funded course in the majority of industries.

 - Certificate III in Home and Community Care